 - NSS location (component location)

-The switch itself will have wires going from it to the starter solenoid, indicating their mutual relationship.
+The neutral safety switch itself will have wires going from it to the starter solenoid, indicating their mutual relationship.
 When the transmission is in gear, meaning not in park or neutral, the switch is open and prevents any electrical current from running to the starter.

 When the ignition is run, as long as the gear is in park or neutral then the current will be able to run up the wiring to the starter, allowing the engine to crank and the car to start.
 The aforementioned test is about making sure the connections on the wiring is solid.